 If you are a student with a documented disability who may require academic accommodation, you must officially register with Student Accessibility Services.
 Students who have not registered with the Student Accessibility Services are not eligible for formal academic accommodation.

 Graduates of the University of Calgary (BN Program) seeking RN licensure outside of Canada must begin the process by contacting the appropriate licensing agency, for the jurisdiction where they wish to practice, for information including the steps/forms/process required.
-Once you have identified the appropriate agency/process/forms, you will also need to request an official University of Calgary transcript.
+Once you have identified the appropriate agency/process/forms, please send those documents to email@example.com.

 - Please ensure that you carefully complete and sign all sections of the forms required as the applicant/student; failure to do so will result in a delay in the process.